valentinavallalta/cs124-lab2/design/design.md

 home page, a user can click on a list to enter it.
 Users can also delete lists with the "x" button, similar to before and they can add lists with a "+" button at the bottom.
 The design of this homepage has many similar aspects to a To Do List page to keep uniformity amongst pages in our app.
+The lists the user owns and the lists shared with them are separated; the owner and the user's role (either viewer or editor) is displayed inside the list itself.
+Also displayed on the main page is the user's email, and a sign-out button.
+If the email is not verified, the option to verify email is also presented in the upper right-hand corner.
+This way, all information about the user and their login is presented in the same place, out of the way but still easily accessible.
+For sharing lists, the lists that a user owns have a person button next to the delete button.
+This brings up a pop-up, letting the user know which list they're working with, and everyone who has access to it.
+For each person the user can set them as viewer or editor, and also remove them from having the document shared with them entirely.
+There is also the option to add a new user as either a viewer or editor.
+However, if a viewer has not verified their email they are not able to see the lists that have been shared with them.
+The area for shared lists is still there, with a message that the viewer must verify their email to see them first.
+We chose to keep the title of "Shared Lists" so users can learn about the functionality even if they don't have it at the moment.
+When the user clicks on the verify email button, we also show a popup telling them so.

 A link to a Google Drive with a video for how to use this website with keyboard only and for how to use this website with VoiceOver only can be found here: https://drive.google.com/drive/u/1/folders/1NNGw-m71zcqOuTYeS6niFWOtRSDRXTG9